ikwyl6/rss-checker/README.md

 Adding a feed:
   [-t | --title] TITLE: Add a feed title
   [-u | --url] LINK: Add a feed url/link
-  [--gid] Add feed in group gid.
+  [--gid] When adding a feed using -u or -t above, put the feed in group 'gid'.
 Use --list-groups to see list of groups [--add-group GROUP_NAME] Name of group to add
   NOTE: You can add a feed with just a --url and no --title